-Despite recent reforms, Azerbaijan’s banking system remains somewhat limited and is relatively small in comparison to the country's GDP.
+Banking, money and taxes in Azerbaijan present a mixed bag for expats.
+Despite ongoing reforms, the country’s banking system remains somewhat limited compared to its GDP.
 The Central Bank of Azerbaijan regulates all monetary policy and banks in the country.
-While some banks in Azerbaijan remain state owned, a privatisation drive has been in effect in the post-Soviet era, and a number of international banks have also opened local branches.
+While some banks are owned by the state, a privatisation drive has been in effect since the post-Soviet era.

 Money in Azerbaijan

-The local currency of Azerbaijan is the Azerbaijani Manat (AZN), which is divided into 100 qapik.
+Azerbaijan’s currency is the Azerbaijani Manat (AZN), divided into 100 qapik.
+The currency symbol is ₼.

 Banking in Azerbaijan